-The aim of this paper is to describe in detail the chemical and biological composition of the organosedimentary structures (stromatolites sensu Allwood et al., 2006) together with the limnological characteristics of the two lakes.
+The aim of this paper is to describe in detail the chemical and biological composition of the organosedimentary structures together with the limnological characteristics of the two lakes.
 A hypothesis concerning the formation of calcite spicules is also presented.
-The results of this study can serve as a baseline for understanding microbial behaviors in forming these organosedimentary structures, which will provide insight into the interpretation of fossil forms from early Earth.
+The results of this study can serve as a baseline for understanding the microbial behaviours in forming these organosedimentary structures, which will provide insight into the interpretation of fossil forms from early Earth.